pdp10/simqueue/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Summary:

 This is a queue simulator based on stochastic time events.
-It aims to simulate a real queue, like a queue at the post office, where clients arrive in a random order.
+The aim is to simulate a real queue, like a queue at the post office, where users arrive in a random order.
 When a client arrives, s/he is the last one who will be served.
+Therefore, this is a FIFO (First In First Out) queue.

-(FIFO = First In First Out).
-In particular there are two stochastic factors:
+For each client there are two stochastic events: arrival and service times.

-- the time of arrive,
-- the time of service.

-Meanwhile, clients arrive and others leave.
+In this simulation, the arrival time is sampled from an exponential distribution, whereas the service time from a triangular distribution.

 This simulation shows when a person arrives, is ready to be served, and finally leaves.